Degenerate fourfold Massey products over arbitrary fields: Introduction

 Here $N_{b,c}$ denotes the image of the norm map $F_{b,c}^{\times}\to F^{\times}$, where $F_{b,c}\coloneqq F[x_b,x_c]/(x_b^2-b,x_c^2-c)$; see the Notation section below.
 In particular, \Cref{strong-massey} has a positive answer for mod $2$ Massey products of the form $\ang{bc,b,c,bc}$ if $F$ contains a primitive $8$-th root of unity.
 Condition (3) of \Cref{massey-double-deg} allows us to recover the Harpaz--Wittenberg example; see \Cref{harpaz}.

-We write $C^{\smallbullet}(F,\Z/p\Z)$ for the DGA of mod $p$ continuous cochains of $\Gamma_F$.
-We say that $C^{\smallbullet}(F,\Z/p\Z)$ is formal if it is quasi-isomorphic to its cohomology algebra $H^{\smallbullet}(F,\Z/p\Z)$, viewed as a DGA with zero differential.
-If $C^{\smallbullet}(F,\Z/p\Z)$ is formal, then \Cref{massey-conj} holds for $F$ and \Cref{strong-massey} has a positive answer for $F$.
+We say that a differential graded ring $A$ is \emph{formal} if it is quasi-isomorphic to its cohomology ring $H^{\smallbullet}(A)$, viewed as a differential graded ring with zero differential.
+We write $C^{\smallbullet}(F,\Z/p\Z)$ for the differential graded algebra (DGA) of mod $p$ continuous cochains of $\Gamma_F$.
+If $C^{\smallbullet}(F,\Z/p\Z)$ is formal, then \Cref{massey-conj} holds for $F$ and \Cref{strong-massey} has a positive answer for $F$; see \cite[Theorem 3.8]{pal2022real}.

 In \cite[Question 1.4]{hopkins2015splitting}, Hopkins and Wickelgren asked whether $C^{\smallbullet}(F,\Z/p\Z)$ is formal for every field $F$.
-Positselski \cite[Example 6.3]{positselski2017koszulity} showed that the answer to Hopkins and Wickelgren's question is negative.
-More precisely, Positselski showed that $C^{\smallbullet}(F,\Z/p\Z)$ is not formal when $F$ is a local field of residue characteristic different from $p$ and containing a primitive $p$-th root of unity if $p$ is odd, or a square root of $-1$ if $p=2$.
+Positselski \cite[Example 6.3]{positselski2017koszulity} showed that the answer this question is negative.
+More precisely, Positselski proved that $C^{\smallbullet}(F,\Z/p\Z)$ is not formal when $F$ is a local field of residue characteristic different from $p$ and containing a primitive $p$-th root of unity if $p$ is odd, or a square root of $-1$ if $p=2$.
 (In contrast, \Cref{massey-conj} is known and \Cref{strong-massey} has affirmative answer for local fields.)
-The Harpaz--Wittenberg example shows that $C^{\smallbullet}(F,\Z/p\Z)$ is not formal for $F=\Q(\sqrt{2},\sqrt{17})$.
-The following refinement of the question of Hopkins and Wickelgren, due to Positselski \cite[p.
-226]{positselski2017koszulity}, is well known among experts.
+The Harpaz--Wittenberg example implies that $C^{\smallbullet}(F,\Z/p\Z)$ is not formal for $F=\Q$.